Inburgering A2 Reading Practice With Answers

 After one practice exam

 Sort mistakes by text type.
 If you miss mostly forms, practice forms.
 If you miss public notices, practice times, dates, locations, and rules.
+If you often choose the answer that repeats a word, practice explaining why the other choices are wrong.
 This is faster than repeating random reading questions.